SCHEDULE OF GARDEN OPEN DAYS

-For notification and invitation to Mill Pond Garden Open Days and Events, please use the self-sign-up form.
-The Mail Service we use, MailChimp, is good and safe.
-Please add your name to aid issuing ticket and event check-in.
+For invitation to Mill Pond Garden Open Days and Events, please use the self-sign-up form.
+The email service we use, MailChimp, is good and safe.
+Please add your name to aid issuing reservation and check-in on arrival.
 You can unsubscribe at any time.
-When you respond to an Invitation by emailing email@example.com, you will be issued an emailed ticket with a date and time.
-Open Days are free but reservation and ticket are required.
-Events and classes have a fee for ticket.

-First come first serve to a limited number of tickets.
-Tickets give visitors the best experience and ample parking, without disturbing this residential neighborhood.
+Reservations are limited to available per half hour, so are rather exclusive opportunities.
+First come first serve to a limited number of reservations/tickets.
+Timed reservations give visitors the best experience and ample parking, without disturbing this residential neighborhood.

 All Open Days are rain or shine.

-National Public Garden Day (the Friday before Mother’s Day) from 10:00 PM to 2:00 PM
+Second Sunday in May celebrates National Public Garden Day and Mother’s Day from 10:00 PM to 2:00 PM

 Peak of Azaleas, Spring ephemeral plants, Dogwoods, Van Houteii Spirea, Ninebark, large diverse collection of Clematis.

-Rhododendrons, Kalmia, Roses, Water Lilies, Alliums, Siberian Iris, Clematis, Peonies, Bearded Iris, Baby Geese and more.
+Rhododendrons, Kalmia, Roses, Water Lilies, Alliums, Siberian Iris, Clematis, Bearded Iris, Baby Geese and more.

 Third Sunday in June from 10:00 AM to 2:00 PM